EIA-608: Description

+EIA 608 closed caption data on an NTSC analog television signal, as seen in this oscilloscope still.

 Interlaced video is divided into even and odd fields (see the interlacing article for a more technical discussion of fields).
 For simplicity, a field is comparable to a single frame of video as seen by the viewer.
 These fields received by the display (e.g. TV) are larger than the display and thus have regions that are not, and are not intended to be, visible to the viewer.
 It is these invisible regions that contain special non-video data, including EIA-608 captions (in addition to metadata about caption availability and other information unrelated to captioning such as XDS, partially allowing analog broadcasts to emulate some features of digital broadcasting).

 EIA-608 captions are transmitted inside the invisible line 21 (interlaced NTSC video draws horizontal lines counted from the top, with an "imaginary" portion above the top of the screen for these non-visible lines).
 With captions enabled, the viewer sees either the data encoded into the odd fields of a broadcast or sees the data in the even fields, but not both.
 This is so that both sets of fields (odd and even) may be used to broadcast multiple different sets of captions.
 According to the standard, the odd field captions should relate to the primary audio track and the even field captions should, if present, relate to the second audio program (SAP), which is usually a translation (e.g. dub) of the primary audio.
 In analog broadcasting, SAP was commonly used in America for Spanish translations of English shows and in Canada to provide both official languages (i.e. English and French).
-The 608 standard theoretically provided for four different streams of captions (which can still be seen in 2025 when viewing video with 608 captions available in software like VLC) but, in practice, had an upper bound of two sets (see Channels section).
+The 608 standard theoretically provided for four different streams of captions (which can still be seen currently when viewing video with 608 captions available in software like VLC) but, in practice, had an upper bound of two sets (see Channels section).

 608 captions are transmitted with a parity bit (i.e. a basic check to ensure likely accuracy of the captions) which is also in the non-visible video data area of NTSC broadcasts.
 These may also be present in the picture user data in ATSC transmissions.
 ATSC is the digital upgrade to NTSC and is currently in common use.
 ATSC supports EIA-608 encoding, when converted to digital packets, but is intended to use an updated captioning scheme known as CTA-708 or EIA-708.